juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

  8. Post-processing spot checks

-    <p>Post processing review of TIFF and JPEG images can be easily accomplished using <b>nomacs</b>, an images viewer that allows metadata to be displayed next to the image.
+    <p> Post-processing review of TIFF and JPEG images can be easily accomplished using <b>nomacs</b>, an image viewer that allows metadata to be displayed next to the image.
 To configure nomacs, select Panel from the top menu and then File Explorer and Metadata Info.
-This will create 3-panel view that allows you to quickly move through TIFF and JPEG images.</p>
+This will create 3-panel view that allows you to move through TIFF and JPEG images.</p>

     <p>Things to spot-check in processed TIFF and JPEG images</p>